wcfrobert/ezanchor/README.md

 $$T_i = \frac{d_i}{d_N} \times T_{max}$$

 Note that in-plane torsion due to COG and COR offset does not affect tension demand in pivot mode.
+In fact, we did not need to find any geometric properties of anchor groups for they are not required here.

 IMPORTANT ASSUMPTION: Please note that an important simplification is made here which is very typical for equpment anchorage calculations.
 Refering to the free-body diagram above, notice how the concrete bearing reaction (C) is represented as a concentrated point load, rather than a distributed stress profile (e.g. rectangular stress block).
-In essence, rather than meshing with concrete fibers and finding the exact neutral axis depth for every orientation (which takes significantly more memory and compute), we recognize that the depth of concrete stress block is always small relative to the equipment footprint, and that the phenomenon of <u>overturning</u> involves the edge of the equipment.
+In essence, rather than meshing with concrete fibers and finding the exact neutral axis depth for every orientation (which takes significantly more memory and compute), we recognize that the depth of concrete stress block is always small relative to the equipment footprint, and that the phenomenon of overturning involves the edge of the equipment.
 In other words, although it is more exact to mesh and find the exact depth of neutral axis, the change to the final answer is insignificant.
 That being said, the user should ensure that the footprint of the equipment is large enough relative to neutral axis depth.

 **Shear Demand**

+0.)
+The total shear demand at each anchor can be separated into two components.

+$$V_{total} = V_{direct} + V_{torsion}$$

 1.)
-Direct shear demand is easy to determine
+Direct shear  is easy to determine

 $$v_{dx} = 0$$